AviatrixSystems/Docs/StartUpGuides/azure-aviatrix-cloud-controller-startup-guide.rst

 The Aviatrix cloud network solution consists of two components, controller and gateway, both are Azure VMs.
-Gateways are launched launched from the controller console to specific VNets.
+Gateways are launched from the controller console to specific VNets.
 This guide helps you to launch the controller VM in Azure.
-Make sure you also subscribe Aviatrix Companion Gateway in this guide.
+Make sure you follow the instructions to also subscribe Aviatrix Companion Gateway described in this guide.

 Steps to Launch the Controller
 ==============================